mackenziekbrooks/dh180-w18-borndigital/README.md

 Brügger, Niels, and Ralph Schroeder. _The Web as History: Using Web Archives to Understand  the Past and the Present_.
 UCL Press, 2017, http://discovery.ucl.ac.uk/1542998/1/The-Web-as-History.pdf.

-Klosterman, Chuck. _But What If We’re Wrong?: Thinking about the Present as If It Were the Past_.
-Blue Rider Press, 2017.

 Owens, Trevor. _Theory and Craft of Digital Preservation_.
 Johns Hopkins University Press, forthcoming. https://osf.io/preprints/lissa/5cpjt

 Rumsey, Abby Smith.
 When We Are No More.
 Bloomsbury Press, 2016. (purchase required)